Natalie Coughlin: Post-swimming career and media appearances

 Coughlin was the spokeswoman for C20 Coconut Water.

 One of Coughlin's favorite hobbies is cooking.
 During the 2008 Summer Olympics, she was invited to prepare a Chinese-themed dish on Today.
 She has appeared as a judge on Iron Chef America.
 She appeared on Food Network's Chopped Sport Stars episode that first aired on September 3, 2013.

 Coughlin competed in season 9 of Dancing with the Stars with season 1 professional champion, Alec Mazo.
 She was eliminated on the fifth episode.

 Coughlin appeared in the 2012 Sports Illustrated Swimsuit Issue.
 She has also written a book called Golden Girl.

 In 2013, Coughlin appeared in Chopped where she lost in the final round to Danica Patrick.
 While on the show she mentioned she grows a vegetable and herb garden in her backyard, as well as raising backyard chickens.

-Coughlin appeared on one of the covers for the 2015 ESPN The Magazine The Body Issue and in July/August 2016, the cover of Self (magazine)'s Olympics themed issue.
+Coughlin appeared on one of the covers for the 2015 ESPN The Magazine The Body Issue and in July/August 2016, the cover of Self's Olympics themed issue.

 Also in 2015, Coughlin became a brand ambassador and investor in a frozen food company, Luvo Inc.

-In 2017 she became a partner in Gaderian Wines, a winemaking operation in Napa Valley.
+In 2017, she became a partner in Gaderian Wines, a winemaking operation in Napa Valley.

+In 2021, Coughlin was inducted into the Bay Area Sports Hall of Fame.

+In 2023, Coughlin was elected vice-chair and chair-elect for the board of directors of USA Swimming.
+She will be vice-chair until 2025 and then serve a four-year term as board chair until 2029.

 Personal life

 In April 2009, Coughlin married Ethan Hall, the Crow Canyon Sharks swim coach.
-The couple welcomed a daughter on October 17, 2018.
-Coughlin announced May 27, 2020, via Instagram she was expecting a second child in a few months.
-On October 27, 2020, she posted a picture on Instagram of her newborn son Ozzie.
+They have a daughter born in 2018, and a son, born in 2020.